Paddle Boarding for Beginners: An All-in-one Guide

 Material

 The next decision on your plate is material.
 Solid or inflatable?
 Solid boards offer superb performance and longevity.
-Inflatable boards, on the other hand, are portable and easy to store.
-Weigh up your needs and decide which suits you best.
+Inflatable paddle boards, on the other hand, are portable and easy to store.
+Weigh up your needs and decide which suits you best for your how to paddle board journey.

 Price